mikron-ia/asesor/README.md

 # Task assessor
-Web application to appraise tasks according to rules.
+Web application to appraise tasks according to given general rules.

 ## Background
 The application was created to appraise and evaluate tasks presented to player characters in Eclipse Phase story.